-Students in grades 3-12 will be issued a district Chromebook for educational purposes.
-G Suite will work on any device connected to the internet.
+Students in grades PreK-12 will be issued a district Chromebook for educational purposes.
+Google Workspace will work on any device connected to the internet.

-Students in grades 3-8 will use Chromebooks at school only; students in grades 9-12 will use Chromebooks at school and take them home daily.
+Students in grades PreK-12 will use Chromebooks at school and take them home daily.